denoland/std/crypto/_wasm/README.md

-`std/_crypto_wasm` is only for internal use, such as by `std/crypto` and `std/node/crypto`.
+`std/_crypto_wasm` is only for internal use, such as by `std/crypto`.
 Its interface may not be stable between releases and it should not be imported directly.

 ## Overview